 How Waste to Wonder is helping

 During March 2021, three School in a Box containers have been packed with donated furniture from our clients and are currently on their way to GOEA.
 These pieces of redundant furniture are being given a second life and a new purpose.
+The furniture will be used to furnish existing school sites or facilities, helping to support the education of children in need.

 This activity is part of Challenge100, which is the target of distributing 100 School in Box containers in 2021.
 Each container is 40 foot and can carry up to 20 tonnes of furniture.
 Through this flagship programme, we’re proud to be able to play a role in enabling Marie’s organisation like many others to give these children the support they so desperately need.